acts-project/acts/docs/tracking.md

 ## Ambiguity resolution

 :::{note}
-There is currently no general-purpose ambiguity resolution implemented in ACST.
+There is currently no general-purpose ambiguity resolution implemented in ACTS.
 :::

 Due to the combinatorial nature of track finding, and to achieve high